denspiro/archsetup/README.md

 A chroot is an operation that changes the apparent root directory for the current running process and their children.
 A program that is run in such a modified environment cannot access files and commands outside that environmental directory tree.
 This modified environment is called a chroot jail.
 More on this [here](https://wiki.archlinux.org/index.php/Chroot)

 From now on we are inside our of newly created linux OS already to progress with our configuration.

+### Set the time zone

+`ln -sf /usr/share/zoneinfo/Region/City /etc/localtime`

+The `ln` command is a standard Unix command utility used to create a hard link or a symbolic link (symlink) to an existing file.

+A hard link allows multiple filenames to be associated with the same file since a hard link points to the inode of a given file, the data of which is stored on disk.

+A symbolic link refers to a symbolic path indicating the location of the source file.
+You can see it as a link to a path (itself refering to an inode).
+A symbolic link is less limited.
+It can refer to a directory and can cross file system boundaries.
+That's our case here.

+`-f`, `--force` remove existing destination files.

+#### Run hwclock to generate /etc/adjtime:

+`hwclock --systohc`

+`hwclock` is an administration tool for the time clocks.
+It can: display the Hardware Clock time; set the Hardware Clock to a specified time; set the Hardware Clock from the System Clock; set the System Clock from the Hardware Clock; compensate for Hardware Clock drift; correct the System Clock timescale; set the kernel's timezone, NTP timescale, and epoch (Alpha only); and predict future Hardware Clock values based on its drift rate.

+This command assumes the hardware clock is set to UTC.
+You can check it by `hwclock` and see that the time is different from the actual time.
+In our case the "right" time is local time.
+More info is [here](https://wiki.archlinux.org/index.php/System_time#Time_standard) Let's make it "right".

+`timedatectl set-local-rtc 1`